Death Squad: Animals That Allow The Bells To Toll

 A lot of cultures have myths about animals that are said to represent death or evil.
 One such myth comes from China: they believe that scorpions can be seen running around during funerals because their sting brings death and pain without warning—a good analogy for how sudden and ruthless death can be when it arrives unannounced.

 As a spirit animal, scorpions remind us about the significance of getting rid of those aspects in our life that no longer serve us well.
 Whether it is a dead-end job or the need to get rid of certain clutters in your home, the scorpion, being a symbol of death and rebirth, enables us to focus on what’s important and move forward.

-Their sting can be fatal, but they also have a symbolic meaning (read more about the scorpion symbolism).
+Their sting can be fatal, but they also have a symbolic meaning (read more about scorpion symbolism).
 Their ability to sting and kill things with their tail is considered by some cultures as an omen of death; for example, people from India will not sleep near scorpions because it means that someone in the family will soon die.
-They are seen as bad luck charms all around the world including Spain (because of Christopher Columbus), Italy (where they were thought to be harbingers of plague), and China where its name literally translates into “one who points at death”.
+They are seen as bad luck charms all around the world including in Spain (because of Christopher Columbus), Italy (where they were thought to be harbingers of plague), and China where its name literally translates into “one who points at death”.

 A known symbolism of two contrasting ideas, spiders are believed by many as a representation of creativity and destruction.
 Boasting of their unique ability to be romantic towards their mate, these fascinating creepy-crawlies have long been a symbol of fertility, sex, and creation for their awesome ability to web together both a trapping device and a home, but also of death, war, and destruction for their predatory nature and some of their species’ poison.